MrTomRod/Bacterial_genome_assembly/README.md

 Bacterial genome assembly pipeline
 =======================

+This is a fork of danielwuethrich87/Bacterial_genome_assembly, optimized for SLURM by Simone Oberhansli.

 This pipeline assembles Illumina paired end reads.
 It results in a scaffold and annotated assembly.

 Steps: